greysteil/greysteil.github.com/_posts/2013-03-29-good-decisions.md

 An interesting side effect of 2) is that amalgamating decisions together isn't smart - it's rarely the right time to make all of them.
-The cost of gathering information can change that, but it's worth baring in mind.
+The cost of gathering information can change that, but it's worth bearing in mind.

 __No cognitive biases__